-A learning environment is provided from which students can analyse best practices, appraise competencies, and apply theory in the teaching and exercise of humanistic values and Buddhist wisdom in a contemplative and ethical manner.
+This subject provides student practitioners with specialised skill development and understanding of best practices in engaging with others in values-based issues.
+Students will explore the effectiveness of a variety of communication and teaching strategies in multicultural and multi-faith communities.
+A learning environment is provided from which students can analyse best practices, appraise competencies, and apply theory in the teaching and application of humanistic values and Buddhist wisdom in a contemplative and ethical manner.
 Topics covered include ethical engagement, teaching methodologies, contemplative learning strategies, religious promotion, and project management in both faith-based and secular communities.
-Guest lecturers will be invited to share best practices and facilitate learning activities.
+Guest lecturers will be invited to share best practices.